cms-opendata-analyses/TriggerInfoTool/README.md

 + {packagename}: the name of a package in this repository; e.g., `TriggerSimplePrescalesAnalyzer`.
 + {configname}: the name of the config file within in the python directory in the corresponding package; e.g., `simpleprescalesinfoanalyzer_cfg.py`

-First, you have to create a [VM](http://opendata.cern.ch/docs/cms-virtual-machine-2011 "CMS 2011 Virtual Machines: How to install") from the CMS Open Data website or set up a [Docker container](http://opendata.cern.ch/docs/cms-guide-docker).
+First, you have to create a [VM](http://opendata.cern.ch/record/250 "CMS Open Data Portal") from the CMS Open Data website or set up a [Docker container](http://opendata.cern.ch/docs/cms-guide-docker).

 Then follow these steps:

 - Create a CMSSW environment (if using the Docker container, this step can be skipped as they are release-specific):

     ```
-    cmsrel CMSSW_5_3_32
+    cmsrel CMSSWCMSSW_4_2_8
     ```

-- Change to the CMSSW_5_3_32/src/ directory:
+- Change to the CMSSWCMSSW_4_2_8/src/ directory:

     ```
-    cd CMSSW_5_3_32/src/
+    cd CMSSWCMSSW_4_2_8/src/
     ```

 - Initialize the CMSSW environment: